Mary Antona Ebo: Death

 Sister Mary Antona Ebo died in 2017, aged 93, at the Sarah Community, a retirement home in Bridgeton, Missouri, after 71 years in religious life.

 Honors

 A seminar room at the Cardinal Rigali Center in St. Louis is named for Ebo.
 The Missouri History Museum celebrated her in July 2017 as part of an exhibit entitles, #1 in Civil Rights: The African-American Freedom Struggle in St. Louis.

-She received six honorary doctorates, including one from the Aquinas Institute of Theology in St. Louis in 2009, and others in 2010 from St. Louis University and from University of Missouri-St. Louis.
+She received six honorary doctorates, including one from the Aquinas Institute of Theology in St. Louis in 2009, and others in 2010 from Saint Louis University and from University of Missouri–St. Louis.

 Two April 2024 events in St. Louis marked the centennial of her birth.
 The Archdiocese of St. Louis' Office of Black Catholic Ministries remembered her at a Mass on April 10, 2024, at St. Josephine Bakhita Catholic Church.
 The Sister Mary Antona Ebo, FSM Centennial Committee held a celebration on April 13, 2024, at St. Alphonsus Liguori “Rock” Catholic Church, where her funeral was held.